FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

 EIP's, Gateway attachments and a through an IAM policy restricted default SG will be created by the L2 Vpc construct.

-## 2. Create and configure AWS services: Security Groups, EC2 launch template, RDS database, Application Load Balancer,
+## 2. Create and configure AWS services: Network Access Control Lists (ACL's), Security Groups, EC2 launch template, RDS database, Application Load Balancer,
 ## Target Group, ASG, Listener, EC2 Instance Connect Endpoint and IAM policy.

 **Diagram link** (version 1: added admin access)
 [Diagram1](../includes/diagrams/diagram1.png)

 ## The AWS services:

+   ### 1. Associate ACL's with the appropriate subnets.
+   **Purpose:**
+   - Each subnet type has rules to communicate with its counterpart in the other AZ
+   - Private egress subnets can communicate with isolated subnets in both AZs
+   - Rule numbers are spaced to allow for future additions
+   - Clear naming convention for each rule
+   - Bidirectional rules (both ingress and egress) for each communication path

+   **Difficulties:**

    ### 1. Associate Security Groups with the EC2 launch template, RDSdb, ALB and EIC_Endpoint.
    **Purpose:**
     A security group acts as firewall on the instance level.
 By default all outbound traffic is allowed but i've restricted
     this feature for more fine grained control of the data traffic.
-There are exeptions of incomming traffic that is
-    allowed out despite the allow_all_outbound=False setting, e.g.:

    **Difficulties:**
     Just making sure that all the data traffic can find it's way restricted solely to the intended services by applying the correct rules.